BACK IN TIME

-In 2003 Harriet Harman QC MP and now Deputy Prime Minister of the United Kingdom and Member of Parliament for Peckham agreed to be the club's patron.
+In 2003, Rt Hon Harriet Harman QC MP (Member of Parliament for Camberwell & Peckham) agreed to be the club's patron.

-The senior Sunday team won every honour in the Metropolitan Sunday Football League in clouding a premier division and league cup double.
+The 1st Team played its football for many years in the premier division of the Bromley & District Football League.
+While, the senior Sunday team won every honour in the Metropolitan Sunday Football League including a premier division and league cup double.

 In 2008 the team again had a good season as they recorded runners - up finish in the premiership; we again won the league cup and once again bowed out of the London Senior Challenge Cup Simi-Finals going down on pens again.